Skip to content

 If your plan has a low-cost real estate index fund (under 0.20% expense ratio), allocating 5 to 10% of your 401(k) to it is a reasonable approach.
 The tax-deferred nature of the 401(k) handles the REIT dividend tax issue automatically.

-If your plan does not have a real estate fund, do not worry.
-Use a target-date fund or build a stock/bond allocation with the available index funds, and add REITs in your Roth IRA instead.
+If your plan does not have a real estate fund, use a target-date fund or build a stock/bond allocation with the available index funds, and add REITs in your Roth IRA instead.

-Less common but worth mentioning: you can invest in real estate debt rather than equity.
+Less common but worth mentioning: investing in real estate debt rather than equity.
 Instead of owning a piece of a building, you are lending money to a borrower who owns the building.

 Groundfloor: Lets you invest in short-term real estate loans (fix-and-flip, new construction) starting at $10.
 Typical loan terms: 6 to 18 months.
 Target returns: 8 to 14% annually depending on loan risk grade.
 Your return comes from interest payments, not property appreciation.
-This is higher risk (the borrower could default) but offers shorter lock-up periods than equity crowdfunding.
+Higher risk (the borrower could default) but shorter lock-up periods than equity crowdfunding.

 Debt investing is more complex and carries different risks than equity investing.
 For beginners, stick with REIT ETFs.